 Category: history of technology

-Why Were the Americas So Underdeveloped when Europeans Reached Them?
+Why Were the Americas so Underdeveloped when Europeans Reached Them?

 The Steam Engine